 What should I consider?

-Are you clear about how you expect the introduction of technology to improve learning?
 New technology does not automatically lead to increased achievement.

 How will any new technology support students to work harder, for longer, or more efficiently, to improve their learning?